 The Wake County Board of Alcoholic Control is a local political subdivision of the State that operates as a separate entity overseen by a Board of five members.

-Wake County ABC stores will be closed January 1st, New Year's Day.
+Wake County ABC stores will be closed on Monday, April 6th for Easter.

 Law Enforcement Frequently Asked Questions

 How do I find a store near me?

 How do I apply for a job at an ABC store?

 How do I get responsible alcohol seller (RASP) training?

 Is a sample bottle required to receive product approval?

 Is there a product approval fee for additional sizes of the same product?